 Two men, namely Adolf Hitler and Winston Churchill, were opponents in WWII, and both of them changed the world.
-Churchill was the first man to dare stand up to Hitler despite the fact that militarily, England was at a disadvantage.
-Yet Churchill won.
+Churchill was the first man to dare stand up to Hitler despite the fact that militarily, England was at a disadvantage, yet Churchill won.

 Dr. Henry A. Murray, former director of the Harvard Psychological Clinic, said Hitler had:

-- Megalomania.
-An unreal sense of personal importance, omnipotence, grandeur, power, fame, or wealth.
+- Megalomania: An unreal sense of personal importance, omnipotence, grandeur, power, fame, or wealth.

 Other illnesses cited by professionals are:

-- Narcissistic personality disorder.
-An outward appearance of confidence that hides an extreme need for admiration, the absence of empathy, and a fragile self-esteem that is susceptible to the least criticism.
+- Narcissistic personality disorder: An outward appearance of confidence that hides an extreme need for admiration, the absence of empathy, and a fragile self-esteem that is susceptible to the least criticism.

-- Obsessive-compulsive disorder.
-Under this disorder one needs to have total control of one’s complete environment.
+- Obsessive-compulsive disorder: Under this disorder, one needs to have total control of one’s complete environment.
 This is because they are inflexible and given to vicious cycles of emotional instability, and an inability to adapt when under stress.

-- Existential anxiety.
-This condition develops when the person is confronted with the inability to control or overpower situations or emotions, such as meaninglessness, insecurity, suffering, aloneness, sickness and mortality.
+- Existential anxiety: This condition develops when the person is confronted with the inability to control or overpower situations or emotions, such as meaninglessness, insecurity, suffering, aloneness, sickness, and mortality.

-- Neurotic, bordering Psychotic.
-In 1972 the book, “The Mind of Adolf Hitler” was published, based on psychoanalyst Walter C. Langer’s 1943–1944 reports.
-Langer said Hitler had a strong Messiah complex, was significantly masochistic, and very likely homosexual.
+- Neurotic, bordering psychotic: In 1972 the book, The Mind of Adolf Hitler was published, based on psychoanalyst Walter C. Langer’s 1943–1944 reports.
+Langer said Hitler had a strong messiah complex, was significantly masochistic, and very likely homosexual.

-- Schizophrenia.
-Langer said Hitler had schizophrenic symptoms and predicted that he would commit suicide.
-Ironically, Langer’s reports from 1943–1944 were accurate, as Hitler killed himself on April 30, 1945 by gunshot in his Fuhrerbunker in Berlin.
+- Schizophrenia: Langer said Hitler had schizophrenic symptoms and predicted that he would commit suicide.
+Ironically, Langer’s reports from 1943–1944 were accurate, as Hitler killed himself on April 30, 1945, by gunshot in his Fuhrerbunker in Berlin.
 His long-time girlfriend Eva Braun, whom he married before the suicide, also killed herself by taking cyanide.

 Churchill's Personal Physician

 These drug combinations contained barbiturates to calm him down, and amphetamines to cheer him up.
 These were taken when Churchill had a stroke.
-Other medicines were Edrisal, a mixture of painkillers and barbiturates that were Churchill’s favorite and that he named his personal “Morans”.
+Other medicines were Edrisal, a mixture of painkillers and barbiturates, that was Churchill’s favorite and that he named his personal “Morans.”
 There is the story of a more physically fit Churchill in his 80s who was given speed just before he was to deliver a speech to parliament.

 Mental Illnesses of Winston Churchill

-The mental illnesses of Winston Churchill are:
+The mental illnesses of Winston Churchill were:

-- Bipolar disorder.
-Churchill’s doctor, Lord Moran, in his book, Winston Churchill: The Struggle for Survival, mentioned symptoms of depression and mania.
+- Bipolar disorder: Churchill’s doctor, Lord Moran, in his book, Winston Churchill: The Struggle for Survival, mentioned symptoms of depression and mania.

-- Depression.
-During what he called his “black dog” days, Churchill had decreased sleep, prolonged depression, little energy, overall disinterest, difficulty concentrating, and appetite loss.
+- Depression: During what he called his “black dog” days, Churchill had decreased sleep, prolonged depression, little energy, overall disinterest, difficulty concentrating, and appetite loss.

-- Suicidal.
-Churchill, aware of his suicidal tendencies, once said, “I don’t like standing near the edge of a platform when an express train is passing through.
+- Suicidal: Churchill, aware of his suicidal tendencies, once said, “I don’t like standing near the edge of a platform when an express train is passing through.
 I like to stand right back and if possible get a pillar between me and the train.
 I don’t like to stand by the side of a ship and look down into the water.
 A second’s action would end everything.
 A few drops of desperation.”

-- Bipolar IIB.
-Dr. Ronald R. Fieve, in his book Moodswing, diagnosed Winston Churchill based on interviews he had with his only son, Randolph Churchill.
+- Bipolar IIB: Dr. Ronald R. Fieve, in his book Moodswing, diagnosed Winston Churchill based on interviews he had with his only son, Randolph Churchill.
 Fieve diagnosed Churchill as Bipolar IIB, with the “B” referring to “beneficial” in reference to Churchill’s mood swings.
 Fieve said manic depressives such as Churchill’s category used their highs to benefit themselves, the family, and society.

-Mental Illness, good and bad
+Mental Illness, Good and Bad

 On the other hand, we must not forget that Churchill's mental illness was well suited during World War II when England, then the underdog, defeated Hitler after five years.
 His hardheadedness, which was due to his disorder, benefitted the Allies during World War II.
 A saner mind would have seen Britain’s disadvantages compared to Germany’s and decided to give up.
 It took the madness of Churchill to take Germany on, get the people to rally behind him, and win the war in five years.